Colorado – Featured Online Programs in Social Work

 Steps for Becoming a Licensed Social Worker in Colorado

-Although you may practice non-clinical, entry-level social work and use the title “social worker” with only a BSW, Colorado requires you to become licensed in order to work as a more advanced social worker.
-There are three licensing levels within the state: the Licensed Social Worker (LSW), the Licensed Clinical Social Worker (LCSW), and the Provisional Licensed Social Worker (SWP).
+Although you may practice non-clinical, entry-level social work and use the title “social worker” in Colorado with only a BSW, the board requires you to become licensed to practice more advanced social work.
+Colorado offers three types of social work licenses: the LSW, the licensed clinical social worker (LCSW), and the Provisional Licensed Social Worker (SWP).

 Licensed Social Worker (LSW)

 In Colorado, the LSW credential allows you to provide clinical social work services under supervision while you prepare for LCSW licensure.
 To become an LSW, you need an MSW from a CSWE-accredited program.
 See below for the steps to obtain this license.